 Summerville Sweet Tea Festival

-Downtown Summerville brews up the Sweet Tea festival every summer.
-Browse Summerville’s quaint historic downtown shops and boutiques, as well as the diverse musicians performing at the festival.
-Grab a souvenir sweet tea cup and celebrate the South with arts and crafts, antiques, spirits and tea.
+Downtown Summerville brews up the Summerville Sweet Tea Festival every summer.
+Browse Summerville’s quaint historic downtown shops and boutiques and enjoy the diverse musicians performing at the festival.
+Grab a souvenir cup and celebrate the South with arts and crafts, antiques, spirits and, of course, plenty of sweet tea.